riyakore/Capstone_Schneider_Team/README.md

 ## Project Description:
 We are implementing a web app for Schneider FreightPower's Owner Operators.
 Here, the users can search for freight using a search engine along with a map that shows them how their route would look like.

+## Current Work Completed
+The basic search functionality for the loads and stops has been implemented.

 ## Steps to set up docker for your computer:
 1. Check if you already have docker installed.
 ```console